huabawa/Jalpc/_posts/2017-08-30-AWS-Autotagging-&-AWS-Config-Required-Tags-Tutorial.md

 (All of this information is obtained from AWS)

 ### CloudFormation

+The following information is obtained from https://aws.amazon.com/cloudformation/pricing/.

-"There is no additional charge for AWS CloudFormation." - https://aws.amazon.com/cloudformation/pricing/
+"There is no additional charge for AWS CloudFormation."

 ### CloudWatch
+The following information is obtained from https://aws.amazon.com/cloudwatch/pricing/.

 ##### Amazon CloudWatch Logs

 * $0.50 per GB ingested